parenthetical-e/bike2books/README.md

 # bike2books

 The City of San Diego is investing in substantial improvements in biking [infrastructure](https://www.sandiego.gov/sites/default/files/legacy/planning/programs/transportation/mobility/pdf/bicycle_master_plan_final_dec_2013.pdf).
-Such complex, and long-term effort, can be difficult to explain to the community in way they find intuitive and meaningful.
+Such complex a and long-term effort can be difficult to explain to the community in way they find intuitive and meaningful....

-The `bike2books` project aims to provide a simple but meaningful metric of a neighborhood's bike-a-bility: how long does it take to bike safely to your nearest library?
+The `bike2books` project provides a simple and meaningful metric of a neighborhood's bike-a-bility: _how long does it take to bike safely to your nearest library?_

 Libraries are often centrally located in their neighborhoods, they are familiar landmarks, and are used by a wide range of community members.
 The main idea here is that if someone feels comfortable biking to their library, they should feel comfortable biking elsewhere in their neighborhood.
+This is not a complete measure - it may not be good metric for commuting - but may be useful in helping San Diego developing a bike friendly brand.

 This Python module includes *the beginning* of a tool set for re-sampling based statistical simulations to analyze the bike "bike-a-bility" of each neighborhood in San Diego.